best Dog Foods*

 Like CARNA4 the vitamin and minerals in Nature’s Logic foods are obtained from whole food sources and not a synthetic premix.
 “We never use man-made, chemically-synthesized vitamins, minerals, or amino acids.”
 “We also require that our vendors can guarantee that the ingredients do not come from China, and that they contain no chemical preservatives, herbicides, or insecticides.” “our ingredients and finished foods are tested to ensure there are no harmful bacteria, like Salmonella or E. coli, which have been the reason for most pet food recalls that have occurred over the past ten years.
 We also test for potential rancidity, aflatoxins, and vomitoxins.
 The company has also done random testing for fluoride.” https://www.natureslogic.com/

 Nature’s Logic is the only dry food on this list using “meal” e.g. chicken meal, which I consider a lessor quality protein then the three foods above.
-Using a “meal” does keep the price low and competitive to what I consider lower quality mass market brands.
+Not all “meals” are the same since they range in quality.
+(As consumers we have no way of knowing the actual quality of proteins used in food unless its human-grade) Using a “meal” does keep the price low and competitive to what I consider lower quality mass market brands.
+Nature’s Logic is well priced for the perceived quality.
 In my search I found Nature’s Logic dry foods to contain a much higher calcium and “ash” content.
 For that reason I have only chosen these two lower ash recipes out of their nine dry foods.
-A food with a high ash content likely is made with a large amount of bone e.g. “chicken frames,” “the part of the chicken that is left over after the chicken meat for human consumption has been removed or from chickens that have been removed from the human food supply for other reasons.”
+I personally would feed the Turkey, Sardine, and Rabbit variety’s but I would only rotate a bag in about 25% of time.
+A food with a high ash content is likely made with a large amount of bone e.g. “chicken frames,” “the part of the chicken that is left over after the chicken meat for human consumption has been removed or from chickens that have been removed from the human food supply for other reasons.”
 Although this food has a higher than average protein content we don’t know the protein quality since frames would also contain a lot of connective tissue which lowers the protein quality.
 Overall these two recipes still appear to be substantially higher quality then the more popular less expensive mass market brands.

 Ziwi is not a dry kibble, but rather an air-dried (dehydrated) high meat content food that is convenient and served like kibble.
 This is an excellent quality food but the cost to feed as the primary diet for most dogs would be cost prohibited.
 I use Ziwi as a training treat and a food topper. “no rendered meats or meals in any of our products.
 There's no grains, corn, soy, wheat or rice.
 No GMOs, antibiotics or growth promotants.”
 Recipes have 96% fresh meat, organs, seafood and bone to mirror the whole-prey, meat rich diet.
 The remaining 4% of our recipe consists of essential vitamins and minerals, natural kelp, parsley, chicory inulin & lecithin for a complete & balanced diet.
 Slow, gentle air-drying process crafts a food that is as nutrient dense and digestible as a completely raw diet. https://www.ziwipets.com/